Appdynamics/url-monitoring-extension/README.md

 URL Monitor for AppDynamics
 ===========================

-An AppDynamics Machine Agent extension to visit a set of URLs and report whether they are up or down.
+An AppDynamics Machine Agent extension to visit a set of URLs and report whether they are up or down (and optionally whether certain text patterns appear on those pages).

 This extension requires the Java Machine Agent.